lywang3081/TMNs/README.md

-#Triple Memory Networks: a Brain-Inspired Method for Continual Learning
+This is the official implementation of our paper "Triple Memory Networks: a Brain-Inspired Method for Continual Learning" published on TNNLS, 2021.

 ## Training and Testing